mrzool/cv-boilerplate/README.md

 # CV Boilerplate

 A boilerplate to ease the pain of building and maintaining a CV or résumé using LaTeX.
+The perfect companion to [letter-boilerplate](https://github.com/mrzool/letter-boilerplate).

+## Intro

 Separating presentation from content makes life easier.
 The typical content of a CV is a perfect fit for the yaml syntax due to its structured nature: